 Journalist, broadcaster and critic, Dr Sian Prior’s first book, ‘Shy: A Memoir’, was published in 2014 to critical acclaim.
-With her Refine Your Memoir course beginning in September, 2016, Dr Prior shared some of her thoughts on writing about her life - and her shyness, with WV Intern, Michelle McLaren.
+Dr Prior shared some of her thoughts on writing about her life - and her shyness, with WV Intern, Michelle McLaren.

 Writing about the details of your life is a daunting task for anyone.
 Does being shy make this even more difficult?